apache/mesos/docs/scheduler-http-api.md

 ### OFFERS
 Sent by the master whenever there are new resources that can be offered to the framework.
-Each offer corresponds to a set of resources on a agent.
+Each offer corresponds to a set of resources on an agent.
 Until the scheduler 'Accept's or 'Decline's an offer the resources are considered allocated to the scheduler, unless the offer is otherwise rescinded, e.g. due to a lost agent or `--offer_timeout`.

 ```
 OFFERS Event (JSON)